srinivasrepo/GIT-COMMANDS/README.md

 create new file in local repo : touch file-name,

-STEP 1 (cofigure your credentials in local machine for the first time ) git config --global user.name "USER NAME" to check username : git config user.name
+STEP 1 (cofigure your credentials in local machine for the first time ) git config --global user.name "user name" to check username : git config user.name

 STEP 2 (cofigure your credentials in local machine for the first time )